 brew install git

-brew services to set it up to launch automatically for you, so you don't have to fuss with restarting it manually.
-The two terminal commands you'll need are:
+brew services to launch it automatically for you, so you don't have to fuss with restarting it manually.
+First you need to install the "tap" for Mongo DB:

 Now open a new terminal window and try: